payne911/PieMenu/README.md

 * [TEttinger](https://github.com/tommyettinger)
 * Albert Pétoncle

-For their sustained help through the libGDX discord channel.
+For their sustained help through [the libGDX Discord channel](https://discord.gg/6pgDK9F).
 Their extensive knowledge was greatly appreciated.

 #### Credits
 I used some images from [Game-Icons.net](https://game-icons.net/), more specifically the 5 icons displayed when clicking the "Toggle Radial" button.
 To be even more specific, the credits go to [Lorc](http://lorcblog.blogspot.com/).
 Those are under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/) license.